f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/index.rst

 ------------------------------
 Clients will retrieve static content for the Single Page Application (SPA) from an HTTP load balancer (not pictured).
 The SPA will interact with an HTTP load balancer to retrieve application data from the API service.
-The API service queries the on-premise database.
+The API service queries the on-prem database.

 |state1|

-The hosting assets are confined to the customer's on-premise data center.
+The hosting assets are confined to the customer's on-prem data center.
 The app will be exposed to the internet through the Volterra Global Network.

 .. note:: The AWS site you previously created is not yet used.